Preparing for childbirth

 Here are a few ideas of things you may need:

 - A comfortable, loose fitting nightie or T-shirt that you can wear through labour and give birth in.
-You should expect that this may get covered in the fluids from delivery.
+Expect that this may get covered in the fluids from delivery.

 - Any snacks or drinks you would like to have on hand.